HelloStranger1/7-Minute-Workout-Andr/README.md

-# A 7 Minute Workout Android App
+# A 7 Minute Workout Android App Created as a part of a kotlin Udemy Course.